mulle-sde/mulle-env/README.md

 ## Add more commandline tools

-> It is assumed, that your project is still in `/tmp/a`.
+It is assumed, that your project is still in `/tmp/a`.
 Edit the `.mulle-env/tools` file.
-The re-enter the sub-shell.
+Then re-enter the sub-shell.
 For example like this:

 ```